Follow Italianism

 Turkish chef and entrepreneur Nusret Gökçe, known as Salt Bae, announced the opening of three new restaurants in Italy.

-The cities chosen were Roma, Milan and Naples.
-The announcement was made on the chef's social media, accompanied by a video in which he signs contracts to expand the Nusr-Et chain until 2025.
+The chosen cities were Rome, Milan, and Naples.
+The announcement was made on the chef's social media, accompanied by a video where he signs contracts for the expansion of the Nusr-Et chain until 2025.

 Salt Bae gained worldwide fame in 2017 when a video went viral showing his signature gesture of sprinkling salt over steak.
 Since then, his chain of upscale steakhouses has expanded to more than 30 cities, including New York, Dubai and London.